 Setting Up Your Tripod:

 1) If at all possible, do not extend the center column of the tripod.
 Huh???
 Then why is it there?
-I carry a small Gitzo Tripod (Amazon affiliate link)because I’m small and try to reduce the weight I carry as much as possible.
+I carry a small Gitzo tripod because I’m small and try to reduce the weight I carry as much as possible.
 Depending on the shooting situation, I might have to extend it, to get the camera to a height I want.
 But, the steadiest place to put your camera is right at the apex of the tripod.
 That is where the three legs come together.

 When you extend the center column, you are reducing the steadiness, however slightly.
 This is especially true if you are shooting on an uneven surface, like a hill.
 Or if you are shooting in portrait mode (the camera is shooting a vertical rather than horizontal photo) and your camera is no longer directly above the center of the tripod.
-(See Bonus Tip 1, at the end, for a solution to this…)
+(See Bonus Tip 1, at the end of this post, for a solution to this…)

 2) Once you have set up the shot, be sure to lock down every part of the tripod and the head.
-This includes being sure the panning lock is tightened, if you head includes one.
+This includes being sure the panning lock is tightened if your head includes one.
 And be sure the head is tightly attached to the tripod.
 If all these names mean absolutely nothing to you, just remember to tighten everything that can move!

 Setting up Your Camera:

 3) Turn off your Image Stabilization (Canon) or Vibration Reduction (Nikon).
 This advice may seem oxymoronic.
 (I do like the sound of that word… college paid off!)
 When you are shooting hand-held, you definitely want that turned on.
 But, when you’re on a properly set up tripod, you don’t need it.
 Here’s the kicker… it causes a slight motion when it turns on.
 This motion can cause motion blur in your photo when you’re using a tripod.
 So, turn it off, but remember to turn it back on when you take the camera off the tripod!